matracy/startup/README.md

 ### A note on the development timeline
 As mentioned in the coresponding note for the Service deliverable, development for this deliverable was concurrent with the Service deliverable.
 I don't anticipate this causing grading issues, as persistance of data is a (mostly) separate concern from functionality of the website and the rubrics seem rather independant of eachother.
+### Notice of out-of-order submission
+This deliverable is demonstratably complete - despite the fact that be backend is not entirely bug-free - so I am submitting it before it too becomes late.

+# TODO
+* polls should be marked as participated in (why is pollsParticipatedIn an object?)
+* counting ballots does not actually count them